jarvist/migovecsurveydata/reports/HollowMountainII-2007to2012/2011/2011-Master.md

 We are keen to extend our knowledge of the hydrology of the plateau, and feel that more extensive dye tracing with a visible agent will be the best route to understanding both the passage of streams within the cave, and (with larger quantities of dye) identify the resurgence.
 Due to the sensitive location of Migovec in the Triglav national park and as the potential drinking water source for a considerable number of local settlements, this has to be carried out with full support and agreement of local government agencies & population.
 As such, putting together a scheme of work & organising permission may require a considerable amount of time.
-Acknowledgements

-The authors are grateful for conversations with the entire Imperial College and JSPDT expedition teams.
-The Izbugljeni Raj 2011 expedition was funded with assistance from the Ghar Parau Foundation, Imperial College Union Tours Fund (Recreational Clubs Committee) and the 2010 Wilhelm Putick Prize (nagrada Viljema Puticka).
-We are indebted to the PD Tolmin and the Triglavski narodni park (TNP) for continued support and permission to organise the summer cave exploration camp on Tolminski Migovec.
-Some of the Wilhelm Putick prize money was used to fund a new 80W solar panel and set of Suunto cave survey instruments, which will benefit both clubs on Migovec over the next few years.

-Appendix A - Surveyed Length of New Passage

-Survey trips have been separated into cave discovery areas, and listed in order of travel 'into' the newly explored cave.
-Capitalisation has been introduced to the names to make them more readable, but they are otherwise written as present in our raw survey data.
-All distances are metres of polygon length.

-Insomnia (Deep Wet Lead):
-DayDreamers         75.85
-Dream2         94.15
-PenguinsEgg         56.24
-WinterJourney         67.70

-Serpentine continuation:
-RoundPond         24.07
-Longwater         93.33
-RottenRow         24.24
-DuffersDrop         22.85
-DrinkYourOwn         47.91

-Let na Drugi Svet (Climb from Serpentine):
-LetnaDrugiSvet         58.93
-HerojTelemarkal         139.75
-KrtKovaDobraDela         53.80

-Downwind Kamikaze:
-RedBaron         77.12
-ThroneRoom         219.23
-Serenade         22.01
-AmazingGrace         67.98
-Grace2         146.47
-MagicDragon         116.20
-StuckinParadise         34.48
-StuckinParadise2         79.69
-KneeKiller (AKAPenetance)           148.21
-Salvation         200.83
-Eastlinks         270.44

-Friendship Gallery Dig:
-LowerPleasures         38.48
-2ndTimeLucky         49.26

-Total new passage polygon length: 2229.22 m

-Appendix B - October M2 / Kavkna Jama
+## October M2 / Kavkna Jama

 A weekend trip with the JSPDT in October to M2/Kavkna Jama brought back 245m of survey data from discoveries over 2009-2011, adding 100m of depth to M2 and bringing the closest approach between Vrtnarija and Kavkna Jama to 4m (with a +- 30m estimated error of the 1.4km unclosed loop).
 The lead ends at an easily dug mud floored bedding plane, leading off into a tight rift, with an extremely strong draught.
 The trend of the cave passage is Northerly, towards the Captain Kangaroo area of Vrtnarija.
 Even if M2 misses the closest point, Dark Tranquillity, it is hoped that it will intersect another of the Captain Kangaroo shaft series at this depth (Olympic Rift, Dangermouse).

-Contributed Stories
+## Contributed Stories

-Attempted rigging of Big Rock alternative, 2011
+### Attempted rigging of Big Rock alternative, 2011

 Dave and Jon set off for to try and rig to the window seen across Big Rock the previous year.
 Attempting to start from the top, Dave bolted leftwards from the top, slowly, slippily, and still in the draught from the approach passage, but after a long time spent placing only 6 bolts, had only reached 1/3 of the way down the initial slope, getting into increasingly poor rock as he went.

 Giving that up as a lost cause, D and J both descended Big Rock to have a look from lower down.
 It became rapidly clear that that would have been the right thing to do in the first place, with, it seemed, only a few bolts needed to reach and then protect a ledge route around to the bottom of the window.
 It also became clear that the window wasn't a window at all, but a seemingly complete parallel shaft, only divided from the bottom of Big Rock by a ~10-15m high wall at the bottom, with no visible division any higher up - the 'window' seen had been an illusion caused by looking across from high up Big Rock, where an intervening overhang on the right hand wall had played the part of the top of the window.
 It wasn't obvious how far down any parallel shaft might go beyond the wall, since all that could really be seen from any suitably high vantage points was blackness, but it did seem that the parallel shaft was a good size in terms of diameter, maybe larger than big rock itself.

 On arrival at the bottom, the dividing wall was examined from below, but no easy climbing routes were seen.
 A clutch of crabs and hangers were retrieved from between the cobbles near the base of the rope, presumably dropped by someone in a previous year, but still in very good condition, so the day had not been entirely wasted.

-Dave Wilson
+\attrib{Dave Wilson}

-Setting up camp: my first time in Vrtnarija!
+### Setting up camp: my first time in Vrtnarija!

 It was my first ever expedition and after three(?) days of carries in rain and clag, I was eager to experience Vrtnarija and alpine caving firsthand.
 So when talk turned to plans for setting up underground camp I made sure I was around for the conversation!
 It was eventually decided that a team comprising myself, Jarv, Jan and Myles would finish rigging down to camp, set up camp and spend a night there before coming out the next day.